Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 ## Project Highlight

-## 1.One of the most complex analysises is exploring different types of trips coming in or out of San Francisco.
+## 1.One of more complex analysis is exploring different types of trips coming in or out of San Francisco.

 <img src="static/Q3_Visual.PNG" style="width:500px;height:600px;">